narcis-serbanescu/ansible_jenkins_tomcat/README.md

-Installing Jenkins LTS as servlet in Tomcat 9
+Use of Ansible in installing Tomcat and Jenkins LTS
 =========

+The purpose of the Ansible role:
+- Insall Tomcat 9
-Runnig Jenkins LTS with a series of plugins as servlet in Tomcat 9
+- Install and customize Jenkins LTS as servlet in Tomcat 9
+- Add a series of Jenkins plugins

 Requirements
 ------------